sketch-hq/SketchAPI/docs/pages/file-format.md

 ### **`pages` folder**

 Contains a JSON file per page of the document.
-Each file describes the contents of a page, in a format similar to what you'd get by running `sketchtool dump` on the file.
+Each file describes the contents of a page, in a format similar to what you’d get by running `sketchtool dump` on the file.

 ### **`images` folder**